Systemic risk in interbank networks: disentangling balance sheets and network effects: Results

-A clearer picture of the propagation of contagion can be obtained from Figure \ref{fig:steps}, where we plot for each yearly network how the value of $H$ grows with the iteration steps (i.e., the rounds of contagion).
-We confirm that in 2007 and 2008 the observed systemic risk is slightly lower than expected.
-However, 2009 stands out for the magnitude of this deviation, especially for smaller initial shocks: observed systemic risk is on average 15\% (2.6$\sigma$) lower than what is expected from the balance sheets distribution.
-In 2012 we observe an opposite behaviour with the e-MID network generating, on average, a relative equity loss that is 56\% higher (1.4$\sigma$).
-In both years, these deviations tend to disappear for large initial shocks ($\lambda=0.05$), for which $H$ approaches its maximum value (corresponding to the default of all lender banks in the system) both in the real and model network.
+A clearer picture of the contagion propagation can be obtained from Figure \ref{fig:steps}, where we plot for each yearly network how the value of $H$ grows with the iteration steps (i.e., the rounds of contagion).
+Table \ref{table:linear} in "\nameref{sec:tables_aggr}" provides numerical details about the Figure.
+The only yearly networks for which eMID is statistically different from the expected systemic risk for all the values of $\lambda$ are 2007, 2008, 2009 and 2012.
+We confirm that in 2007 and 2008, the observed systemic risk is slightly lower than expected, with an economically significant difference only during the first iterations of the algorithm.
+However, 2009 stands out for the magnitude of the deviation, especially for smaller initial shocks: observed systemic risk is on average 15.3\% (2.54$\sigma$) lower than what is expected from the balance sheets distribution.
+In 2012 we observe an opposite behaviour with the e-MID network generating, on average, a relative equity loss that is 47.2\% higher (1.28$\sigma$).
+All the negative deviations tend to disappear for large initial shocks ($\lambda=0.05$) but remain significant for the 2012 network, with observed systemic risk that is on average 12\% (1.73$\sigma$) higher than expected.

-Figure \ref{fig:nonlin_aggr} further shows, for the case of non-linear DebtRank, the stationary value of the average relative equity loss as a function of the claims re-evaluation factor $\alpha$.
-We observe analogous deviations for the 2009 and 2012 networks, which however decrease for increasing $\alpha$ (i.e., for higher non-linearity of the algorithm and thus larger shock-absorbing capacity of banks).